 When talking with companies in the real world, they are not driven by technology – they are driven by processes.
 They do not like to break down the silos as it creates discomfort and the need for business transformation.
 And there is no clear answer at this moment.
 What is clear that leading companies invest in business change first before looking into the technology.

 I consider Model-Based practices as one of the essential needs for future PLM as this approach reduces the amount of derived information related to a product/ system.
 And it provides a digital continuity.
-In the last PDT conference in Gothenburg this topic was shared on a quit extensive matter.
-Have a read to fresh-up your memory here: The weekend after PDT Europe –
+In the last PDT conference in Gothenburg, this topic was shared on a quite extensive matter.
+Have a read to freshen up your memory here: The weekend after PDT Europe –

 Perhaps an ambiguous title this time as it can be interpreted in various ways.
 I think that all these interpretations are one of the most significant problems with PLM.
 Ambiguity everywhere.
 Its definition, its value and as you might have noticed from the past two blog posts the required skill-set for PLM consultants.